flectra-hq/flectra/addons/stock/doc/stock.rst

 Assigning stock moves to pickings
 =================================

 When you want to give an assignment to a warehouse operator manually, you will create a picking and create the moves in it by specifying the different products and quantities.
-When confirming a sale order however, Flectra will create procurements which will be solved bt creating moves.
+When confirming a sale order however, Odoo will create procurements which will be solved bt creating moves.
 First, these stock moves will be created without picking.
 In a second step, they will be attributed to an existing picking or a picking will be created.

-In order to assign the move to a picking, Flectra will check if the move was assigned an operation type (e.g. My Company: Delivery Orders) and if it does, it will search for a picking to assign the move to.
+In order to assign the move to a picking, Odoo will check if the move was assigned an operation type (e.g. My Company: Delivery Orders) and if it does, it will search for a picking to assign the move to.
 This picking should be in the correct state, picking type, procurement group (=group of procurements related to e.g. the same sale order) and source and destination locations.
 If no picking can be found, it will create a new one.

 This mechanism allows for a lot of flexibility when for example some products have to go through the Packing zone for packing and some don't.
 That way, the packing order will still group the moves that need packing from the sale order and the direct moves will be grouped in a separate picking also.
 For the delivery order, everything will be together in one picking again.